morucci/repoxplorer/README.md

 ## Quickstart script

-**repoxplorer-quickstart.sh** is a script to easily run repoXplorer locally without the need to install services on your system.
+**repoxplorer-quickstart.sh** is a script to easily run repoXplorer (master version) locally without the need to install services on your system.
 No root access is needed for the setup and the installation is self-contained in **$HOME/.cache/repoxplorer**.

 This quickstart script only support indexation of projects hosted on Github.